cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 * Formulas automatically copy throughout your data, whether or not there are empty values next to them.
 * Sorting and filtering are always done on the proper list of rows, once you're made sure to define the table correctly.
 * You can use column names rather than addresses to reference a field.
+(This can be good or bad.)
 * The column names always stay at the top of your screen, making it unnecessary to freeze panes (which can make navigation more difficult)

 It also looks better.